billmote/Now-Playing/README.md

 ### How good is this code? ###

 Well, that's really up to you to decide ;)  One of the reasons I put this application into open source was to encourage comment, scrutiny and debate.
-I can tell you that _findbugs_ only reports 1 warning and I've refused to remove it because 1) it's not a _bad_ bug and 2) I like it the way it is ;)
+I can tell you that _findbugs_ and _PMD_ issues have all been resolved and the app gets a clean Bill of Health.

 ### How do I use this code? ###